What is the Family Planning Benefit Program (FPBP)?

 Where can I get services?

-Once you are enrolled in FPBP, you can visit any Medicaid provider for family planning and gyn services.
+Once you are enrolled in FPBP, you can visit any NYS Program provider for family planning and GYN services.
 There is no limit to the number of visits.
-Your visit will be covered as long as the provider offers family planning services and accepts Medicaid.
+Your visit will be covered as long as the provider offers family planning services and accepts the NYS Program.

-You will not have to pay when you go to the pharmacy for your birth control prescriptions " including Ortho-Evra, the birth control patch " as long as the pharmacy accepts Medicaid.
+You will not have to pay when you go to the pharmacy for your birth control prescriptions (including the birth control patch, condoms, and emergency contraception) as long as the pharmacy accepts the NYS Program.

-Do I need approval from a plan or my primary doctor?
+Do I need approval from a plan or a referral from my primary doctor?

 No. You do not need a referral.
-There are no managed health care plans attached to FPBP, so you dont have to join a plan.
-FPBP covers family planning services at any Medicaid provider and birth control at the pharmacy.
+There are no managed health care plans attached to FPBP, so you don't have to join a plan.
+FPBP covers family planning services at any NYS Program provider and birth control at the pharmacy.